Brands are more interested in brand ambassador programs than ever.

 Brand ambassador programs can be a cost effective way to generate wide-scale reach and exposure.
 Your brand ambassadors can get your brand to places your official accounts could only access through advertising.
 Calculating earned media value will help you see how much that organic social reach would have cost you if you spent money on ads.

-Guide: How to Launch a Brand Ambassador Program in 5 Steps
+Guide: How to Start a Brand Ambassador Program in 5 Steps

 This guide will help you launch a brand ambassador program.
 The key to a successful brand ambassador program is to set the right goals, find the right people, and stay on the right track through continual measuring and iterating.